 This committee is responsible for the lost and found bins at each building.
-The committee will ensure the bins stay organized and look presentable.
-The committee will also send reminders to check lost and found and will regularly clean the bins out and donate any unclaimed items.
-There needs to be a weekly clean out of the bins.
+The committee will ensure the bins stay organized and look presentable by performing a monthly clean out.
+The committee will organize items into trash, donate or return piles.
+The committee will create signups to get parents involved with these responsibilities and offer parent hours.